Common Questions

 How do I know if my family member qualifies for services?

-Eligibility for Medicaid-funded services requires Colorado residency, financial and functional eligibility for Medicaid, and enrollment in an HCBS waiver program.
+Eligibility for Medicaid-funded services requires Colorado residency, financial eligibility for Medicaid and functional eligibility for Longterm Care.
 Private pay clients can begin services without Medicaid eligibility.
 Call our intake team — we'll walk you through the process at no charge.

 Where do you provide services?